-My book Mapping Israel, Mapping Palestine: How Occupied Landscapes Shape Scientific Knowledge was published by the MIT Press in 2017.
+My first book Mapping Israel, Mapping Palestine: How Occupied Landscapes Shape Scientific Knowledge was published by the MIT Press in 2017.
 PDFs of my publications are available here.
 Check out my blog, mastodon, twitter, and instagram accounts for updates on topics like the politics of data, maps and boundaries, digital infrastructures, automated logistics, shipping and circulation, and disaster recovery.

 My work combines science and technology studies (STS) with critical geography.
 I also draw on urban studies, postcolonial and decolonial theory, feminist studies of science, anthropology, and political economy.
 Overall I work for social and economic justice by coming up with new ways to think about and inhabit the world.

-My current project Digitalized Ports, Racialized Labor: Shifting Infrastructures for Work in Container Shipping (DIGIPORTS) was awarded an ERC Starting Grant in 2021.
 An earlier seed project on port automation and labor received a 2018 Erasmus University Rotterdam (EUR) Fellowship, which provides full research funding for two years.
 In addition, I was awarded the 2016 Maastricht University dissertation prize and a 2013 PhD paper prize from the Middle East Section (MES) of the American Anthropological Association (AAA).

 I tend to get enthusiastic about things I like, including notebooks, puzzles, cooking, cephalopods, xenarthra, tardigrades, outer space, alternative computing, speculative fiction, and yes, cats.